 Location: here

-In Alfama district either on you way to the castle or on your way back to the city, make sure you stop at Santa Luzia Miradouro.
-This is our favourite viewpoints and one of the best things to see in Lisbon!
+In Alfama district either on your way to the castle or on your way back to the city, make sure you stop at Santa Luzia Miradouro.
+This is our favorite viewpoint and one of the best things to see in Lisbon!

 This viewpoint is actually a cute little square next to the church of Santa Luzia.
 Many locals like to hang out there.
-Often local artist would play music, which adds even more charms to this place.
+Often local artist would play music, which added even more charm to this place.

-For the influencers out there, this is one of the most instragrammable spots in Lisbon.
+For the influencers out there, this is one of the most Instagrammable spots in Lisbon.
 Make sure to check it out.

 Location: here